Least tern: Conservation and status

-S. a. antillarum
+Sternula antillarum antillarum

 The population is about 21,500 pairs; it is not currently considered federally threatened, though it is considered threatened in many of the states in which it breeds.
 Threats include egg and fledgling predators, high tides and recreational use of nesting beaches.

-S. a. athalassos
+Sternula antillarum athalassos

 The interior subspecies, with a current population of about 7000 pairs, was listed as an endangered subspecies in 1985 (estimated 1000 breeding pairs), due to loss of habitat caused by dams, reservoirs, channelization, and other changes to river systems.
 It was delisted on 13 January 2021.

-S. a. browni
+Sternula antillarum browni

 The western population, the California least tern, was listed as an endangered species in 1972 with a population of about 600 pairs.
 With aggressive management, mainly by the exclusion of humans via fencing, the Californian population has rebounded in recent years to about 4500 pairs, a marked increase from 582 pairs in 1974 when census work began, though it is still listed as an endangered subspecies.
 The California subspecies breeds on beaches and bays of the Pacific Ocean within a very limited range of southern California, in San Francisco Bay and in northwestern Mexico.
 While numbers have gradually increased with its protected status, it is still vulnerable to predators, natural disasters or further disturbance by humans.
 Recent threats include the gull-billed tern (Sterna nilotica), which can decrease reproductive success in a colony to less than 10%.